abdfaizaan/Github-Copilot/Labfiles/Exercise-8.md

     ![](../media/c34.png)

-1. Notice how the Copilot is able to generate the next lines of code.
+1. Notice how the Copilot can generate the next lines of code.

 1. Click on `Tab` and press **Enter**.